gmarkomanolis/HArshaD/README.md

 ## Welcome to Darshan Tools

-This is a suite of simple tools to help the user to visualize performance data from Darshan, without being familiar exactly with all the commands.
+This is a suite of simple tools to help the user to visualize performance data from Darshan without being familiar exactly with specific commands.

 ### Instructions